wing5wong/artisan-whs-static/source/_events/2022-06-09_reduced-student-hours-1.md

 Please Note:
 Courses will start as normal this Wednesday and Thursday.
 UCOL is 9.00 and the PITO and AGC buses will be in the bus bay at the usual time of 8.30.
 Finish time is also the same as previous week.
-Any queries see Mrs Howard in VS Office by D8.
+Any queries see Mrs Howard in Vocational Studies Office by D8.